Julia as a universal platform for statistical software development: Tips on using the jl command

 \subsection{Simulated read-eval-print loop}

 The Julia language system has many components---for compiling code, managing memory, and so on.
 The core parts are written in C++ and distributed as compiled libraries.
 Other components are themselves written in Julia, including the front end, which users often think of as Julia per se.
 The front end is called the REPL, for ``Read-Eval-Print Loop."
-Indeed, the REPL's core job is to read in commands, evaluate them, print the results, and repeat.
+As its name makes plain, the REPL's main job is to read in commands, evaluate them, print the results, and repeat.
 But the REPL provides other conveniences.
 Typing "?" starts help mode.
 Typing "]" instead switches to the Julia package manager.
 Greek letters and other symbols can be entered through a TeX-like syntax.
 Arrow keys allow one to explore one's command history.

 While there may be a way to run the full Julia REPL inside of Stata, the {\tt jl} command does not do that.
 It gins up a limited REPL.
 That is because the plugin directly accesses lower-level components of Julia, through the C-language entry points that loosely comprise Julia's interface for ``embedding" in C. A workhorse for {\tt jl} is the Julia system's {\tt jl\_eval\_string()} function.
 It accepts a C string holding a Julia expression, evaluates it, and returns the result in a C data structure that represents a generic Julia object.
 All Julia lines submitted to {\tt jl} pass through this function.
 As its name suggests, the function's job is to evaluate strings, not provide a user experience.